Dr. Kyra Gaunt, Ph.D.

 New York City

 • YouTube and Bad Bitches: Hip Hop's Seduction Of Girls and The Distortion Of Participatory Culture, OUP 2015

 • YouTube, Twerking & You:Context Collapse and the Handheld Co-Presence of Black Girls and Miley Cyrus, JPMS (September 2015).

-Prize-winning author of The Games Black Girls Play from Double-Dutch to Hip-Hop, 2007 co-winner of Alan Merriam Prize for most outstanding English-language monograph awarded by the Society for Ethnomusicology.
+The Games Black Girls Play from Double-Dutch to Hip-Hop(NYUP), 2007 Alan Merriam Book Prize from Society for Ethnomusicology.

 • Inaugural TED Fellow

 • Ford Foundation Senior Fellow

 • NEH Fellow

 • Shorty Award Finalist for Nokia's Special "Connecting People" for Microblogging